Artanisx/artanisx.github.io/SPMList/index.md

 title: "Project List of Managed Titles"
 permalink: /SPMList/
 ---
-# List of Released Projects I Managed
+# List of Released Projects I Managed as Senior Project Manager (2012-2024)

 Below you can find a list of released projects I have managed or assisted in my capacity of **Senior Project Manager** at **Keywords Studios**.
 Some titles are not present due to NDAs, or for brevity: